 Learn more about undergraduate research

 Congratulations on your decision to explore involvement in undergraduate research.
-Opportunities for involvement in research and creative activities abound at Michigan State.
-Finding the right fit usually takes time, patience, persistence, and sometimes assistance from someone in the know.
-We hope you find the information on this site helpful.
+Michigan State offers a variety of opportunities for involvement in research and creative activities, spanning all colleges and disciplines.
+Finding the right fit usually takes time, patience, and sometimes assistance from someone in the know.
+Please don't hesitate to contact us if you have any questions or concerns.